 The vibe at the Saxon Pub changes according to the clock.
 With live music seven nights a week, the crowd that shows up later depends largely on who’s playing.
 Regular acts include singer/songwriter Bob Schneider, who has a longstanding Monday night gig, bluesman W.C.
 Clark and soul singer Malford Milligan.
 Genres vary from country to rock, with a mix of up-and-coming acts and longtime local favorites.
 The layout of the mid-size bar offers plenty of lounging options.
 Serious music fans normally sit at the tables close to the stage, people who are only half-listening hold court at the U-shaped bar in the middle of the space, and those who aren’t really there for the music play pool in the back room.
 If you don’t want to hear the music at all, there’s a small (but smoky) outdoor patio.

-Locally owned and wildly popular, P. Terry's offers hamburgers made with all-natural black angus beef from hormone- and antibiotic-free cows raised on a vegetarian diet.
+Locally owned and wildly popular, P. Terry's offers hamburgers made with all-natural black Angus beef from hormone- and antibiotic-free cows raised on a vegetarian diet.
 Chicken burgers come from poultry that's raised locally in an environment free of hormones, steroids, and pesticides.
 The tomatoes are organic and grown locally.
 All those big scientific words may not sound very appetizing, but the long line at P. Terry's is a testament to the food's excellent flavor.
-It's primarily a drive-through restaurant, but there are a few outdoor picnic tables.
+Most of their burger stands feature full dining rooms + drive-thru and all locations have patio seating.
 Even vegetarians flock to this burger joint; their veggie burgers are made of brown rice, cremini mushrooms, black beans, oatmeal, onions, cheese and fresh parsley.
-Hand-spun shakes and thick fries make P. Terry's an addictive favorite for adults and kids alike.
+Hand-spun shakes and handcut fries make P. Terry's an addictive favorite for adults and kids alike.
 Although they're persnickety about food ingredients and local sourcing, they still do a few things the old-fashioned way.
-The buns are Mrs. Baird's, and the ketchup is from Heinz.
+The buns are fresh baked from Kurz bakery, and the ketchup is from Heinz.
+Got a sweet tooth?
+Try the large oatmeal chocolate chip cookies baked fresh daily.